Pat Downey (American football): Professional career

 Downey was signed by the San Diego Chargers in 1998 as an undrafted free agent, but was cut prior to training camp for salary cap reasons.

-Downey played for the Nashville Kats of the Arena Football League from 1999–2001, including Arena Bowl appearances in 2000 and 2001.
+Downey played for the Nashville Kats of the Arena Football League from 1999 to 2001, including Arena Bowl appearances in 2000 and 2001.

 In 2002, Downey played for the Frankfurt Galaxy of NFL Europe before being injured midseason.
 He then spent training camp with the New England Patriots.

 Downey was on the 53-man roster of the Washington Redskins in 2002.
 He also attended training camp with Washington in 2003.

 Downey signed with the Colorado Crush of the Arena Football League in October 2003, and played for the team the following season, his last as a professional player.

 Post-playing career

 Downey was named offensive/defensive line coach of the Arena Football League's Philadelphia Soul in 2005, and coached for the team in 2006 and 2007.
 He then became an associate head coach of the Columbus Destroyers before the league folded in 2008.

 Along with working for the athletic training firm The Program, Downey started a business called Gridiron Training in June 2009.